 We receive management and development fees from third parties.
 Property management fees are recorded and earned based on a percentage of collected rents at the properties under management, and not on a straight-line basis, because such fees are contingent upon the collection of rents.
-We review each development agreement and record development fees as earned depending on the risk associated with each project.
-Profit on development fees earned from joint venture projects are recognized as revenue to the extent of the third-party partners' ownership interest.
+We review each development agreement and record development fees as earned.
+Profit on development fees earned from joint venture projects is recognized as revenue to the extent of the third-party partners' ownership interest.